Will-J-Gale/GTA-Fully-Convolutional-Lane-Finding/README.md

 __Top Right:__ Trained with clean PNG images, trained as a regression problem
 __Bottom Left:__ Newest model with clean training data, trained as a classification problem

-It is clear that training the algorithm as a classification gave much better results.
+It is clear that training the algorithm as a classification problem gave much better results.
 Moreover, clean training data also helped improve the model.

 ## How it works
 This algorithm is a fully convolutional neural network that takes a 3-channel image input and outputs a 1 channel image with its prediction of where the lanes are